Chicago Estate Planning Attorney

 Call James C. Provenza & Associates Today for Your Estate Plan

 Dying without a will can be a major problem, as any property will then be transferred according to Illinois intestacy laws.
 As such, whether you’re looking to draft (or update) your will, or look for alternatives to make sure that all your property and interests are covered, call James C. Provenza & Associates today.
 Chicago attorney Provenza has decades of experience helping individuals just like you with their estate plans, and we ensure comprehensive and professional representation for your case.
-For a free, no-obligation consultation with our law firm, call James C. Provenza today at (847) 729-3939.
+Call James C. Provenza today at (847) 729-3939.